 This holiday is based on the Isle of Islay off the west coast of Scotland.

 Prices based on two people sharing a room for three nights on a bed & breakfast basis.
-Your holiday includes premium tours of two distilleries on Islay and return ferry travel for a car and two adult passengers.
+Your holiday includes return ferry travel for a car and two adult passengers, premium tours of two distilleries on Islay and return taxi transfers.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.